tush4hworks/cookieflask/app/README.md

 Below are guidelines to use uWSGI + nginx as an alternate.

-In /etc/nginx/nginx.conf, have this section:
+In /etc/nginx/nginx.conf, include this section:

 server {
         listen 5001;